How To Secure The Funds You Need To Study Abroad

 Fellowship - An award made directly to an individual in support of specific educational pursuits; recipients may be subject to service and/or payback requirements after the fellowship terminates, although often they are not required to be paid back as long as the student completes the project/research in a manner favorable to the Fellowship.

-Are scholarships offered by FAU's affiliate study abroad partners.
-FAU students accepted in an affiliate program are eligible for these opportunities.
+Affiliate scholarships are offered by FAU's affiliate study abroad partners.
+FAU students accepted into an affiliate program are eligible for these opportunities.

-(http://www.central.edu/abroad/finances/scholarships.cfm) There are two scholarships available for non-Central College students.
-They are the Vance Scholarship for students from cooperating institutions who have been accepted to one of Central Colleges study abroad programs, and the Merit Scholarship for students who have achieved a 3.6 GPA or above, have excellent recommendations, and have a high motivation to study abroad.
+There are two scholarships available for non-Central College students.
+They are the Vance Scholarship for students who have achieved a 3.0 GPA or higher from cooperating institutions who have been accepted to one of Central Colleges study abroad programs, and the Merit Scholarship for students who have achieved a 3.6 GPA or above, have excellent recommendations, and have a high motivation to study abroad.

 Scholarships and Fellowships for Students with Disabilities

 Mobility International USA maintains listings of many scholarships, fellowships and grants for students with disabilities interested in studying abroad.
 For more information and current offerings, please visit http://www.miusa.org/ncde/financialaid and http://www.miusa.org/ncde/financialaid/usfellow.

 Books on Financial Aid